cp-57/tag-security/assessments/projects/jaeger/self-assessment.md

 * Compliance.
 List any security standards or sub-sections the project is already documented as meeting (PCI-DSS, COBIT, ISO, GDPR, etc.).

+Jaeger does not currently document meeting particular compliance standards.

 ## Secure development practices

 * Development Pipeline.
 A description of the testing and assessment processes that